Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-8_Social-Change_Marshall-Rosenberg_transcript.md

 After much discussion, we decided to organize a strike, and take the children out of school.
 By doing that they would be protecting the children from a continuation of the damage they saw happening in the school.
 Their purpose in doing this was not to punish anybody, purely to protect their children until they could have a discussion with the people in the school, that they hoped would end with changing some of the procedures in the school that they felt were doing damage to the children.

-#### So that was a nonviolent communication, social change project, to protect the children from policies that they saw destroying the spirit of their children.
+#### That was a Nonviolent Communication, social change project, to protect the children from policies that they saw destroying the spirit of their children.

 To do this without any enemy image of the people doing this, and where the purpose of the social change action using protective use of force was just that to protect the children, but without punishing the people who are contributing to the problem.